jvolker/Openframe-Processing-JavaScript/README.md

 ### Archived sketches

 Openprocessing.org has been around since 2008.
 In those early days of Processing, there were no JavaScript-based flavours of Processing available.
 That’s why these older sketches are based on the original version of Processing written in Java.
-As the underlying technology is already provided by the [Openframe-Processing extension](https://github.com/jvolker/Openframe-Processing), it might add proper support for these archived sketches in the future.
+As the underlying technology is already provided by the [Openframe-Processing extension](https://github.com/jvolker/Openframe-Processing), it might receive proper support for these archived sketches in the future.

 ## Todo